haxwithaxe/joshua/README.md

 * i added an interactive chat like capability and a builtin listener
 * smile for echelon :) (or the successor thereof)

-"""important note""" this sends udp packets to random IPv4 addresses on random ports by default. this might not be a good idea :P
+***important note*** this sends udp packets to random IPv4 addresses on random ports by default. this might not be a good idea :P